estuary/flow/site/docs/reference/Connectors/dekaf/dekaf-tinybird.md

 ## Prerequisites

-- An Estuary account & collection
+- An Estuary Flow account & collection
 - A Tinybird account & Workspace

 # Connecting Estuary Flow to Tinybird